alacom/AppPrivacyPolicy/TrainWhineSupport.md

-# TrainWhine App Technical support:
+# MouthSDK App Technical support:

-TrainWhine App Technical support:
+MouthSDK App Technical support:
-If you have any questions, please contact email: kouding200010@126.com
+If you have any questions, please contact email: MontagueHuberynWdDpU@yahoo.com